cheery/pygame_tutorial/README.md

 This is not the beautiest code I've written.
 But it almost does the job.
 You can perhaps see that I'm running out of nice variable names.

-Now it's usable! eh.. wait.
+Now it's quite bit more usable! eh.. wait.
 We probably want to color other things than just "canvas.png" there.
 The author might also like to select the size of the canvas that's being used.
 We'd like to get some arguments in to change the behavior of this program.
 We'll also want to check whether a file exists, to automaticly open a file if given.
 Lets introduce optparse and os in the start of the file:

     import os
     from optparse import OptionParser